-This DRI site falls under the UGPM Developing Rural Areas designation which denotes areas in the region where little to no development has taken place, but where there is development pressure.
+Developing Rural Areas designation which denotes areas in the region where little to no development has taken place, but where there is development pressure.
 These areas are characterized by limited single-family subdivisions, large single-family lots, agricultural uses, protected lands, and forests.
 The region should strive to protect these areas by limiting infrastructure investments to targeted areas and allowing no development or only low- intensity development.
 Limited existing infrastructure in these areas will constrain the amount of additional growth that is possible.
 Some transportation improvements may be needed in developing rural areas.

-The project partially aligns with Developing Rural Areas recommendations in that nearly 35% of the site is set aside for open space and conservation.
-Preservation of additional natural area would strengthen the project's alignment with Developing Rural Areas policies.
-City of South Fulton leadership and staff, along with the applicant team, should collaborate closely to ensure absolute maximum sensitivity to nearby local governments, neighborhoods, land uses and natural systems.
+The project is not aligned with Developing Rural Areas recommendations.
+It could be better aligned by limiting stream buffer and wetland removals and incorporating low-impact design approaches in constructed areas.
+Douglas County leadership and staff, along with the applicant team, should collaborate closely to ensure maximum sensitivity to nearby local governments, neighborhoods, and natural systems.